-We are now taking orders for fall shipments of berry plants.
+We are now taking orders for spring and summer 2017 shipments of berry plants.

 Use the link on the navigation bar to take you to the page all

 Also be sure to refresh your browser if you've visited our pages before, as we continually update availabilities and descriptions.

 Our primary goal with this web based nursery is to provide our customers with high-quality, potted plants, and the insight needed to keep your berry plants thriving with great yields of unsprayed, organic fruit.
 Here is a little bit about our plants, and us, the family that grows them.
 Thank you for visiting our site, and if you have any questions as you look around, just send us an email.

 All of our plants are shipped to you potted, which means that they have a fully functional, undamaged root system, perhaps the most important part in the survival of a mail order plant.

 Most all of the cultivars we sell we have grown and trialed for years on our farm in western Brown County, IN, following their performance through some of the toughest growing conditions to be found in the Midwest.
 We are not only a nursery, but primarily a farm, dependent upon the success of our cultivars for fruit production and customer satisfaction.
 We only stick with the varieties that perform well given the least amount of nurturing necessary.